watersalesman/aura-botnet/README.md

 Bot Clients
 ---
-The primary clients for Windows and Linux are written in Rust.
-Alternate clients are written in Bash and Powershell.
+The primary client is written in C++, and can be compiled for either Linux or Windows using CMake.
+Alternate clients are written in Rust, Bash, and Powershell.

 The client will gather relevant system information and send it to the C2 server to register the new bot.
 Identification is done by initially creating a file